Understanding CPF Usage For Property (2020)

 What is CPF Interest Rate?

-CPF monies is being paid interest of up to 5% for those aged below 55, and up to 6% for aged 55 years and above (ref to diagram below).
+CPF monies are being paid interest of up to 5% for those aged below 55, and up to 6% for aged 55 years and above (ref to diagram below).

 How much CPF can I use for property purchase?